Golf Tutorials

 • Charlie makes a 5.
 His partner, Dave, also makes a 5.
 Their team's score for the hole is a 5.

 In this scenario, your team wins the hole and is now "1 up" in that six-hole match.
-If both teams tie with the same better-ball score of a, let’s say a a score of 4 for team, the hole is "halved" or "pushed," and the match score remains unchanged.
+If both teams tie with the same better-ball score, let’s say a score of 4 for each team, the hole is "halved" or "pushed," and the match score remains unchanged.

 A Note on Handicaps